Meet the Liars

 Jones is a versatile writer; her work includes light humor (including the best-selling I LOVE HIM, BUT… and PLEASE DON’T KISS ME AT THE BUS STOP) and serious non-fiction (including BIRTHMOTHERS: WOMEN WHO HAVE RELINQUISHED BABIES FOR ADOPTION TELL THEIR STORIES).
 She’s been a contributor to GLAMOUR, and her work has appeared in THE LADIES’ HOME JOURNAL and many other magazines.
 Her books have been published in Spanish, Chinese, Hebrew, French, German, Norwegian, Turkish, Dutch and Sanskrit.

 A member of The Authors’ Guild, International Thriller Writers, and Mystery Writers of America, Jones was a long-time writing instructor at Temple University.
-Married, the mother of two, Jones is an avid competitive rower, sculling out of Vesper Boat Club in Philadelphia and a member of the Masters Rowing Association.
+Married, the mother of two, shes is an avid competitive rower, sculling out of Vesper Boat Club in Philadelphia and a member of the Masters Rowing Association.

 Solomon is one of our newest Liars.
 Since he’s a newspaper columnist, we always edit what we say around him…

 Solomon is the author of the critically acclaimed novels C.R.E.A.M., Ride Or Die, The Bridge, Pipe Dream, and Payback, as well as the short story collection, Keeping Up With The Jones: marriage, family and life … unplugged.
 Jones also writes the Weekend Warrior column for the Philadelphia Daily News.
 Jones has been published in Newsday, the Philadelphia Inquirer, Philadelphia magazine, the Philadelphia Weekly, and the Philadelphia Tribune.
 An adjunct professor at Temple University’s College of Liberal Arts, Jones lives in Philadelphia with his family.

 Don likes to make a grand solo entrance to every Liar event we’ve ever had, a.k.a. he’s always running late.
 Don’t believe us?
 Come to our next event and watch…